-China Changan holds approximately 25.44% of the issued share capital of the Company and 19.32% of the equity interests of Changan Automobile.
-In addition, China South Industries Group Corporation Co., Ltd. ("CSG") holds 100% equity interests in China Changan and 21.56% equity interests in Changan Automobile.
+China Changan holds approximately 25.44% of the issued share capital of the Company and 19.05% of the equity interests of Changan Automobile.
+In addition, CSG holds 100% equity interests in China Changan and 18.72% equity interests in Changan Automobile.
 Zhuangbei Finance is a member company of CSG in that CSG holds a 22.9% equity interest in Zhuangbei Finance and China Changan holds a 12.46% equity interest in Zhuangbei Finance.
-As at the date of this report, the Company holds approximately 0.81% equity interests in Zhuangbei Finance.
+As at the date of this annual report, the Company holds approximately 0.81% equity interests in Zhuangbei Finance.
 In addition, Changan Industry Company is a wholly-owned subsidiary of CSG.
 Changan Industry Company holds 98.49% equity interests of Changan Real Estate Development Company ("Changan Real Estate") and Chongqing Changan Construction Co., Ltd. ("Changan Construction") is a wholly owned subsidiary of Changan Real Estate.
-Chongqing Changxin Construction Co., Ltd. ("Chongqing Changxin") is controlled by Changan Construction.
+Chongqing Changxin Construction Co., Ltd. ("Chongqing Changxin") used to be controlled by Changan Construction.
 Both of APLL and Minsheng Industrial are the substantial shareholder of the Company, respectively holding approximately 20.74% and approximately 15.90% of the total issued share capital of the Company.
 Therefore, according to the Listing Rules, the transactions between the Group and each of China Changan, Changan Automobile, APLL, Minsheng Industrial, Chongqing Changxin, Zhuangbei Finance and their respective associates become connected transactions of the Company.